abpframework/abp/docs/en/framework/infrastructure/concurrency-check.md

 ```

 * It is the base interface for **concurrency control** and only has a simple property named `ConcurrencyStamp`.
-* While a new record is **creating**, if the entity implements the `IHasConcurrencyStamp` interface, ABP Framework automatically sets a unique value to the **ConcurrencyStamp** property.
+* While a new record is **creating**, if the entity implements the `IHasConcurrencyStamp` interface, ABP automatically sets a unique value to the **ConcurrencyStamp** property.
-* While a record is **updating**, ABP Framework compares the **ConcurrencyStamp** property of the entity with the provided **ConcurrencyStamp** value by the user and if the values match, it automatically updates the **ConcurrencyStamp** property with the new unique value.
+* While a record is **updating**, ABP compares the **ConcurrencyStamp** property of the entity with the provided **ConcurrencyStamp** value by the user and if the values match, it automatically updates the **ConcurrencyStamp** property with the new unique value.
 If there is a mismatch, `AbpDbConcurrencyException` is thrown.

 > If there is a unit of work, you need to call the [SaveChangesAsync](../architecture/domain-driven-design/unit-of-work.md#savechangesasync) method to get the generated `ConcurrencyStamp` when creating or updating.